 I think it goes without saying, if you are teaching elementary aged children, you should have some type of classroom decor or theme in your classroom.
 I’m an advocate for bright, cheerful decor that is SIMPLE.
 It can be overwhelming walking into a classroom that has a million different things going on.

 My students really enjoyed the adventure theme I had in my classroom last year.
 I’ll insert a few pictures so you can get an idea.
 It wasn’t cluttered, it was affordable, and it was perfect for third grade.
 You can decide what is best for your grade level/students, but I highly recommend doing some type of decorations or theme to make your classroom an inviting, warm place for your students.
 That way they’ll look forward to coming into their classroom each day.

 15 Essential Classroom Items You Need For Your First Classroom

 This page contains affiliate links, but I would never recommend something I don’t love and use myself.
 If you want more information, please visit my disclosure page.

 1. Dry Erase Circles/Dry Erase Boards

 If possible, individual dry erase boards for each student is best.
-I love when the students can use whiteboards during my whole group math lesson, spelling lesson, etc so they can show me what they know on their whiteboards in an easy fashion.
+I love when my students can use whiteboards during the whole group math lesson, spelling lesson, etc so they can easily show me what they know on their whiteboards.
 But I understand that purchasing that many individual whiteboards can be expensive.
 So if that’s not an option for you, these dry erase circles are awesome.